mroker242/mllearning/index.md

 ## Notes

-Here (Linear-Algebra/MIT-1.md) are my notes for Linear Algebra for the MIT curriculum.
+[Here](Linear-Algebra/MIT-1.md) are my notes for Linear Algebra for the MIT curriculum.